xapian/xapian-docsprint/glossary.rst

  In Xapian (as opposed to a relational database system) a database consists of little more than indexed documents: this reflects the purpose of Xapian as an information retrieval system, rather than an information storage system.
  These may also occasionally be called Indexes.
-Chert is the backend used from Xapian 1.2 onwards; Flint was used from Xapian 1.0 onwards; Quartz was used in older versions.
+Glass is the default backend in the 1.4 release series; Chert was the default in Xapian 1.2 and is still supported in 1.4; Flint was the default for Xapian 1.0 and supported by 1.2.
+ Quartz was used in still older versions.

 **Divergence from Randomness (DfR)**
  A family of probabilistic weighting schemes developed more recently than